-GMC Yukon owners have reported 10 problems linked to differential unit (under the power train category).
+GMC Yukon owners have reported 10 problems related to differential unit (under the power train category).

 See all problems of the 2006 GMC Yukon.

-The vehicle was a 2002 GMC Yukon.
-The vehicle identification number (VIN) of the car was 1GKEK13Z02_. : the contact stated while attempting to turn at 15 mph, the rear driveline differential broke followed by a banging noise as though it was dragging.
+: the contact stated while attempting to turn at 15 mph, the rear driveline differential broke followed by a banging noise as though it was dragging.
 The vehicle was seen by a dealer for inspection.
 While the mechanic test drove the vehicle, the driveline differential unit completely separated.
 The vehicle is currently at the dealership awaiting repairs.
 Updated 05/04/06.
-It was 03/28/06 when this differential unit issue happened.

-The car is a 2000 GMC Yukon.
-VIN of the vehicle was 3GKFK16T6Y_.
 Dealer repaired under warranty.
 Said wrong spacer put in at manufacture process.
 Optional 4.
 10 rear.
-It was 08/06/2000 when this differential unit issue happened.

 See all problems of the 2000 GMC Yukon.

-The car involved was a 1996 GMC Yukon.
-VIN of the vehicle was 1GKEK13R2T_.
 Braking system malfunctioned, causing extended stopping distance, which almost resulted in a crash.
 Dealer could not determine the cause of the problem.
 Common problem.
 Also oil leak/ rear differential failure/misaligned rear right door, and rear axle shaft seal leaking.
-This issue happened on Wednesday, January 1, 1997.

 See all problems of the 1996 GMC Yukon.